About Roundhouse Birmingham

 National Lottery Heritage Fund awarded Roundhouse Birmingham an enterprise grant in 2017.

 Historic England awarded Roundhouse Birmingham a grant for building works in 2019.

 The project also received support from Sport England and a range of supporters groups, trusts and foundations.

 Reinventing the Roundhouse

 In early 2019, the full-scale renovation of the Roundhouse building began.

 The works included structural support, new windows, completely new services, roof replacement and insulation, and relaying sections of the courtyard for drainage and accessibility.

 The building is now segmented into a series of spaces ready for the Roundhouse team and prospective office and café tenants to move in.

 We are a charity

-Roundhouse Birmingham is an independent charity with the aim of making this beautiful old building self-sustaining by giving it a new purpose.
-When you buy a ticket for one of our tours, purchase something in our gift shop or become one of our tenants, you’re directly helping to support the future of the Roundhouse, enabling our work with the local community.
+Roundhouse Birmingham is an independent charity making this beautiful old building self-sustaining by giving it a new purpose.
+When you buy a ticket for one of our tours, purchase something in our gift shop, become one of our tenants, or make a donation, you’re directly helping to support the future of the Roundhouse, enabling our work with the local community.